exAspArk/bemi/README.md

 * Workflows

 Bemi orchestrates workflows by relying on a database.
 When connecting to a database, Bemi first scans the codebase and registers all workflows uniquely identified by `name`.
-Workflows describe a sequence of actions in Ruby that can be run synchronously in the same process or asynchronously and by schedule as background jobs.
+Workflows describe a sequence of steps in Ruby that can be run synchronously in the same process or asynchronously and by schedule as background jobs.

-* Actions
+* Steps

-Actions are also uniquely identified by `name`.
-They can receive data from an input, previously executed actions if they depend on them, and the shared workflow execution context.
+Steps are also uniquely identified by `name`.
+They can receive data from an input, previously executed steps if they depend on them, and the shared workflow execution context.
 They can be implemented and executed in any service or application as long as it is connected to the same database instance.
 So, there is no need to deal with message passing by implementing APIs, callbacks, message buses, data serialization, etc.

 * Background jobs

-Actions can be scheduled or executed asynchronously by using background jobs workers.
+Steps can be scheduled or executed asynchronously by using background jobs workers.
 Bemi can integrate with ActiveJob or directly with popular background job processing tools like Sidekiq and Que.
 One worker usually represents a process with multiple threads to enable concurrency.
-Workers can process one or more `queues` and execute different actions across different workflows simultaneously if they are assigned to the same workers' queues.
+Workers can process one or more `queues` and execute different steps across different workflows simultaneously if they are assigned to the same workers' queues.

 See the [Alternatives](#alternatives) section that describes how Bemi is different from other tools you might be familiar with.